I have officially hit the point in my pregnancy when baby can come anytime or… in 5 weeks! 😂

 I’m also really cherishing every last moment I have with her inside my belly because I know this amazing part is going to end soon and I’m already starting to miss it.

-This week was full of good and bad news from our test results but like always I’m still staying positive and reminding myself that this is all a part of God’s plan.
+This week was full of good and bad news from our test results, but I’m still staying positive and reminding myself that this is all a part of God’s plan.

 Even though I don’t see it right now, I know eventually it will reveal itself as it always does and I’ll understand why this is all happening.